 An Introduction to the Types of Mediation

-Evaluative mediation is the style of mediation where the mediator exerts the most control throughout the mediation is the most vocal about the positions of the parties and their offers.
+Evaluative mediation is the style of mediation where the mediator exerts the most control throughout the mediation and is the most vocal about the positions of the parties and their offers.
 An evaluative mediator will offer opinions on the strengths and weaknesses of the parties and control how and when the parties interact.
-This style tends to work well if there is an uneven power dynamic in the mediation, such as in certain divorce mediation or a company against a consumer, and allows the mediator to drive the conversation to focus on the important issues and what the parties need.
-This type is modeled after settlement conferences held by judges and is the oldest and original style of mediation.
-Evaluative mediators control the procedure and the outcome of the mediation.
+This mediation process tends to work well if there is an uneven power dynamic in the mediation, such as in certain divorce mediation or a company against a consumer, and allows the mediator to drive the conversation to focus on the important issues and what the parties need.
+Evaluative Mediation is modeled after settlement conferences held by judges and is the oldest and original style of mediation.
+Unlike transformative mediators, evaluative mediators control the procedure and the outcome of the mediation.
 Some common characteristics of evaluative mediation include:

-- Assessment: The mediator will be assessing the situation at hand at all times.
-Everything mentioned by the parties will be considered and evaluated.
-This ensures that the mediator is not missing anything when they make their evaluation.
+- Assessment: The evaluative mediation style assesses the situation at hand at all times.
+Everything mentioned by the parties will be considered and evaluated by the evaluative mediator.
+This ensures that the evaluative mediator is not missing anything when they make their evaluation.

-- Listening: This goes with the assessment characteristic above, but to properly assess the situation, a mediator will often practice attentive listening and make sure to fully understand everything that a party offers.
-This helps the parties feel that their case is being heard fully and completely.
+- Listening: This goes with the assessment characteristic above, but to properly assess the situation, the evaluative mediator will often practice attentive listening and make sure to fully understand everything that a party offers.
+The evaluative mediation style helps the parties feel that their case is being heard fully and completely.

 - Evaluation: After listening to the parties’ cases, the mediator will evaluate the strengths and weaknesses of the positions and offer an honest evaluation of each party’s case.
 This helps the parties understand where they stand and where their bargaining power lies.